richb-hanover/CeroWrtScripts/README.md

 Options, if present, are:

 * -H | --host: DNS or Address of a netperf server (default - netperf.bufferbloat.net)
+Alternate servers are netperf-east (east coast US), netperf-west (California), and netperf-eu (Denmark)
 * -t | --time: Duration for how long each direction's test should run - (default - 60 seconds)
 * -p | --ping: Host to ping to measure latency (default - gstatic.com)
 * -n | --number: Number of simultaneous sessions (default - 4 sessions)